Pte Alfred Leonard Parris (1889 – 1914)

 George R.I.

-That evening Leonard entrained for the front, which at that stage was near the Belgian city of Mons, and reached the outskirts on the 23rd where the battalion bivouacked in a field waiting for further orders.
-In the distance, he would have heard the battle raging, and with nervous excitement coursing through his body, probably suspected that he was about to plunge headlong into the fray.
-About 6:00 pm the battalion moved off and passed through Harveng before proceeding in artillery formation towards a hill near Spiennes, where they encountered the laissez-faire railwayman.
-Unknown to Leonard, at the time his unit began to retire, two German Corps (which consisted of many thousands of men) were bearing down on their position.
+That evening, Leonard entrained for the front, which at that stage was near the Belgian city of Mons, and reached the outskirts on the 23rd, where the battalion bivouacked in a field waiting for further orders.
+In the distance, he would have heard the sounds of batte, a,nd with nervous excitement coursing through his body, likely knew that he was about to plunge headlong into the fray.
+At about 6:00 pm, the battalion moved off and passed through Harveng before proceeding in artillery formation towards a hill near Spiennes, where they encountered the laissez-faire railwayman.
+Unknown to Leonard’s unit, two German Corps (consisting of many thousands of men) were bearing down on their position.

 Along with a battalion of Coldstream Guards, the Grenadiers held their own and successfully repelled repeated enemy attacks.
-Leonard would have been in the thick of the action and fighting furiously in the dark; however, a large number of houses soon caught fire, lighting up the town and providing the men with a clear indication who was a friend, and who was foe.
-The assault fizzled out around midnight, and the battalion was able to consolidate and strengthen its position.
+Leonard would have been in the thick of the action and fighting furiously in the dark; however, a number of houses caught fire, lighting up the town and providing the men with a clear indication of who was a friend and who was a foe.
+The assault fizzled out around midnight, allowing the battalion to consolidate and strengthen its position.
 In his dispatch of 7 September, Sir John French wrote:

 The 4th Guards Brigade in Landrecies was heavily attacked by troops of the Ninth German Army Corps, who were coming through the forest on the north of the town.
 This brigade fought most gallantly and caused the enemy to suffer tremendous loss in issuing from the forest into the narrow streets of the town.
 This loss has been estimated from reliable sources at from 700 to 1000.

-By 31 August the Grenadiers reached the town of Soucy and temporarily dug in on the high ground before withdrawing to take up a position in the Retz Forest, where they were to cover the retreat of the rest of 2nd Division through Villers Cottérêts.
-Leonard’s unit was based along the main road running east and west through Rond de la Reine, and it was assumed that the advancing Germans would not attempt to attack through such a dense environment.
-They were wrong, and the battalion found themselves suddenly engaging the Germans at close quarters with bayonets.
-Substantial casualties were sustained on both sides; however, Leonard survived and was among the Grenadiers who withdrew to Boursonne, where they took up another rear-guard position to cover the retirement of the 6th Brigade, who had also encountered the Germans in woodland.
+By 31 August, the Grenadiers reached the town of Soucy and temporarily dug in on the high ground before withdrawing to take up a position in the Retz Forest, where they were to cover the retreat of the rest of the 2nd Division through Villers Cottérêts.
+Leonard’s unit based themselves along the main road running east and west through Rond de la Reine, and assumed that the advancing Germans would not attempt to attack through such a dense environment.
+They were wrong and suddenly engaged the Germans at close quarters with bayonets.
+Both sides sustained substantial casualties; however, Leonard survived and was among the Grenadiers who withdrew to Boursonne, where they took up another rear-guard position to cover the retirement of the 6th Brigade, who had also encountered the Germans in woodland.

 It was a sadly tattered, unshaven, footsore body of men that marched at 3 o’clock next morning through La Celle and Malmaison Farm to Fontenay, where they went into billets.
 No Londoner seeing them would have guessed that these were the same smart Grenadiers whom he had often admired on the King’s Guard.
 But if their looks were gone, their spirit was indomitable as ever.

-At the start of September, the German right flank became exposed and the Allied forces were ordered to halt the retreat and advance eastwards towards the enemy.
+In a change of fortune, the German right flank became exposed at the start of September, and the Allies ordered to halt the retreat and advance eastwards towards the enemy.
 This change of direction lifted the men’s spirits, with Sir John French writing:

 After a most trying series of operations, mostly in retirement, which have been rendered necessary by the general strategic plan of the Allied Armies, the British Forces stand to-day formed in line with their French comrades, ready to attack the enemy.
 Foiled in their attempt to invest Paris, the Germans have been driven to move in an easterly and southeasterly direction, with the apparent intention of falling in strength on Fifth French Army.
 In this operation they are exposing their right flank and their line of communication to an attack by the Sixth French Army and the British Forces.